abbydebest/BrowserTechnologies/README.md

 # Browser technologies

 ## Introduction
-For this assignemnt we had to rebuild a PDF version of a tax file into an interactive website.
+For this assignment we had to rebuild a PDF version of a tax file into an interactive website.
 With a focus on usability on all sorts of devices and browsers.

 # 🫶🏼 Week 1